leiffredrickson/enviro-history/_posts/2018-02-15-youngstown.md

 ---
 title: Youngstown &#8212; Old Industry
 featured: images/tom-joad.jpg
-excerpt: Youngstown exposes a fundamental feature of industrial life for many blue-collar American workers in the twentieth century: the degradation of the environment was synonymous with prosperity and financial security.
+excerpt: Youngstown exposes a fundamental feature of industrial life for many blue-collar American workers in the twentieth century&#58; the degradation of the environment was synonymous with prosperity and financial security.
 author: Jonathan D. Cohen
 authorbio: Jonathan D. Cohen is a PhD Candidate in the Corcoran Department of History at the University of Virginia, where he completing a dissertation on the history of American state lotteries.
 He is the coeditor of a collection on gambling in the United States and is the managing editor of <i>BOSS&#58; The Biannual Online Journal of Springsteen Studies.</i>
 layout: post